Dan-Price/winter-game-jam/README.md

 # winter-game-jam
 My entry for the winter game jam.
-The game jam was in January 2018.

-How to play
-This game needs 2 players
+This is a two player game
-Move your player over the snowballs to catch them.
+Collide with snowballs to collect them
-Throw the snowballs at other players
+Throw snowballs at the other player to collect points and make them go back to the start.
+The winner goes to the player with the highest score after 5 minutes are over.
+It is also possible to win by entering the goal area of the other player to end the game.
-Move to the rob button to steal the other players snowballs
+Move over the rob button to steal the other players snowballs and stop them from moving.

 Controls
 Player 1